openaps/docs/Hardware/hardware.md

 **Raspberry Pi 2 Model B**

-The Raspberry Pi 2 (RPi2) model B is a credit-card sized single-board computer which is used as a development board, used to prototype various applications of #OpenAPS.
+The Raspberry Pi 2 (RPi2) model B is a credit-card sized single-board computer.
 The RPi2 primarily uses Linux kernel based operating systems, which must be installed by the user onto a micro SD card for the RPi2 to work.
 The RPi2 currently only supports Ubuntu, Raspbian, OpenELEC, and RISC OS.
 We recommend installing either Ubuntu or Raspbian.
-In this tutorial, you will learn how to do a "cableless" and "headless" install of Raspbian, so you may access and control the RPi2 via a SSH client on Windows/Mac OS X/Linux/iOS/Android.
+In this tutorial, you will learn how to do a "cableless" and "headless" install of Raspbian.
+You will be able to access and control the RPi2 via an SSH client on Windows, Mac OS X, Linux, iOS, or Android.

 The RPi2 has 4 USB ports, an ethernet port, an HDMI port, and a micro USB power-in jack that accepts 2.1 Amp power supplies.
 In this tutorial, you will need to access the USB ports, micro USB power-in jack, and possibly the Ethernet jack (if failure occurs).